mrstampy/PoisonIvy/README.md

 new PoisonIvy("-f", "-mc", "com.my.app.Main").execute();

+## poisonivy.config

+Should no parameters be specified a [poisonivy.config](https://github.com/mrstampy/PoisonIvy/blob/master/PoisonIvy/poisonivy.sample.config) file, if it exists, is used to specify the parameters.
+The first line of the file specifies the parameters as per the command line.

 ## Dependencies

 Poison Ivy's dependencies (ivy, slf4j-api and commons-cli) must be included with the application deliverable.